TinyTinni/KinectFaker/Readme.md

 _WIP: GUI is WIP.
 Currently, it can record and play skeleton animations._

+See [ffmpeg branch](https://github.com/TinyTinni/KinectFaker/tree/ffmpeg) for a version for faked color stream.

 ## Requirements
 For the Proxy:
 - Headers from the [Kinect SDK v1.8](https://www.microsoft.com/en-us/download/details.aspx?id=40278)